Originally a brief "heads up" article I sent to my mailing list,

 As the theory of evolution loses ground among

-academics, the theory rising to replace it is called "Panspermia" - the idea
+academics, the theory rising to replace it is called "Panspermia"

 differing ufo cults claim "their